PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Software/GitHub-Atom-review.md

 Good point: once a plugin / package is installed, no need to restart Atom to get it working.
 Note: list can be incomplete, and version numbers are indicative only: I won't update them on each package update!
 You can find a more complete list (when I back up my settings with sync-settings) at https://gist.github.com/PhiLhoSoft/b61b3e3d13ebd802bb08
+I found an interesting list at the https://github.com/mehcode/awesome-atom repository.
+I added some packages like _duplicate-line-or-selection_ after reading it...

 - Sublime Style Column Selection
 Allow column selection with mouse.